cdnnnn/cdn/file.md

   &__main {
     flex: 1;
-    overflow-y: auto;
+    min-height: 0;
+    display: flex;
+    flex-direction: column;
+    overflow: hidden; // scrolling now happens inside each page's .pg-body
     background: $bg;
   }

   &__content {
+    flex: 1;
+    min-height: 0;
     // Reserves space so the fixed Footer (see Footer.module.scss) never
     // overlaps the bottom of the page content.
+Each page's .pg-shell
+    // reclaims most of this via its height/margin-bottom calc, leaving a
+    // small breathing-room gap above the footer.
     padding-bottom: $footer-height;
   }
 }